qui3xote/ottoscript/README.md

 3. Then there are few special commands that just work differently, like PASS, WAIT and SET, because, well they *are* different.

 There are two special commands that are worth calling out:
 - Variable assignments are commands, but don't have a keyword.
 They take the form @varname = _value_.
 Variable names must start with an @ and can only include letters, numbers and underscores in the rest of the name.
 They can contain entities, areas, numbers, strings (anything enclosed in quotes), lists, and dictionaries (`(code=1234)`).
-Because they are commands in their own right, you can't assign a variable inside another command (you can read it however).
 - CALL lets you run *any* home assistant service, and it's format is somewhat different to allow it be flexible.
-So even if a service isn't directly supported with a keyword command, you can still use CALL to get the job done.
+So even if a service isn't directly supported with it's own keyword command, you can still use CALL to get the job done.

 ### Conditions
 IF and CASE let you selectively run parts of the automation depending what else is true, using comparisons, like so: